bugwars/clippy/README.md

 ## Introduction
-A Python tool to generate "counterstrings" for testing e.g. text fields.
+A collection of Python scripts to generate test data for testing e.g. text fields.
 It is based on [PerlClip](http://www.satisfice.com/tools.shtml) and the blog post [Counterstrings: Self-Describing Test Data](http://www.satisfice.com/blog/archives/22) by James Bach.

 > Sometimes you need to test a text field or document with different kinds of stressful inputs.
 But, it can be a pain to prepare the text data.
 PerlClip is a tool that helps you do that.